 Johanna Beisteiner is among the internationally most renowned and innovative classical guitarists.
-The Austrian regularly performs as a soloist, is invited to festivals and gives chamber music concerts.
+The Austrian regularly performs as a soloist, is invited to festivals and gives chamber music concerts as well as song recitals.
 In addition, she plays guitar concertos with various orchestras such as the Budapest and Sochi Symphony Orchestra, the Malta Philharmonic Orchestra, the Graz Chamber Philharmonic and the Budapest Strings Chamber Orchestra under the direction of well known conductors like Michelle Castelletti, Béla Drahos, Achim Holub or Oleg Soldatov.

 Johanna Beisteiner plays on a classical Spanish concert guitar made by the Madrid master Paulino Bernabé.
 Besides her concert activity, she gives master classes.

 World premiere: 24.10.2009 at the Hubay Concert Hall (Budapest) with the Budapest Symphony Orchestra conducted by Béla Drahos